-We view therapy as a collaborative process between client and therapist; one that is grounded in respect and understanding of each client’s unique needs, goals, and personal backgrounds and histories.
-All the approaches we employ at TPWG are scientifically-informed to support our clients’ growth and development.
+We view therapy as a collaborative process between client and therapist; one that is grounded in evidence-based approaches with the integration of each client’s unique needs, goals, and personal backgrounds and histories.

 Cognitive Behaviour Therapy (CBT)

 CBT is based on the premise that our thoughts, behaviours, emotions, and physiology are connected.
 In CBT we explore how unhelpful thinking and behaviours contribute to individual challenges, and work to implement more balanced thought and action.

 Mindfulness involves an awareness of the present moment.
 Mindfulness-based approaches encourage the adoption of a compassionate, non-judgmental stance thereby decreasing emotional suffering and helping individuals to embody a more fulfilled life.

 Dialectical Behaviour Therapy (DBT)